totaldebug/.github/.github/SECURITY.md

    * If you have a fix, explain or attach it.
      * In the near time, expect a reply with the required steps.
 Also, there may be a demand for a pull request which include the fixes.

-##### You should not disclose the vulnerability publicly if you haven't recived an answer in some weeks.
+##### You should not disclose the vulnerability publicly if you haven't received an answer in some weeks.

 ##### If the vulnerability is rejected, you may post it publicly within some hour of rejection, unless the rejection is withdrawn within that time period.